Racial Equity in the Library, Part Two: Diverse Collections, Programming, Resources

 An Indigenous People’s History of the United States by Roxanne Dunbar-Ortiz

-Libraries, Literacy, and African American Youth: Research & Practice (coming in 2016) by Sandra Hughes-Hassell, Pauletta Brown Bracy, and Casey H. Rawson, Editors
+Libraries, Literacy, and African American Youth: Research & Practice by Sandra Hughes-Hassell, Pauletta Brown Bracy, and Casey H. Rawson, Editors

 Blog Crazy QuiltEdi